How Much Does SEO Cost for a Multi-Location Service Business?

 Some work is project-based: the initial diagnostic, the technical audit, the foundation build.
 Other work is retained: ongoing content production, GBP management, review generation, link building, performance monitoring.

-A common structure is a higher investment for the first 3-6 months (diagnostic + foundation), stepping down to a lower retained fee once the infrastructure is in place.
+A common market structure is a higher investment for the first 3-6 months (diagnostic plus foundation), stepping down to a lower retained fee once the infrastructure is in place.
 This is structurally sound because the upfront investment creates the conditions for the retained work to compound.

 Who Does the Work

-The gap between what a senior strategist charges and what a junior account manager charges reflects a real difference in what gets produced.
+The gap between what a senior strategist delivers and what a junior account manager delivers is real, and the pricing reflects it.

 Most agencies sell on the senior person and deliver through juniors.
 The proposal meeting features the director.
 The monthly calls feature the account manager.
 The work is executed by someone you have never met.

-This is not universally a problem — large agencies with strong processes can produce good work through junior delivery.
-But for multi-location service businesses in regulated sectors like law, financial services, and healthcare, the strategic decisions that determine whether the programme succeeds or fails happen early and require experience to make correctly.
+This is not universally a problem.
+Large agencies with strong processes can produce good work through junior delivery.
+But for multi-location service businesses in regulated sectors like law, financial services, and healthcare, the strategic decisions that determine whether the programme succeeds happen early and require experience to make correctly.

 The Hidden Costs of Cheap SEO

 Here is the pattern.
-A business chooses a £1,000/month agency because the £3,000/month option seems expensive.
-The £1,000 agency produces twelve months of thin content, templated location pages, and monthly reports showing keyword rankings that do not generate enquiries.
-At month twelve, the business concludes that SEO does not work, or that this agency does not work, and either stops investing or starts again with someone else.
+A business chooses an agency at £800 per month because the £3,000 option seems expensive.
+The cheaper agency produces twelve months of thin content, templated location pages, and monthly reports showing keyword rankings that do not generate enquiries.
+At month twelve, the business concludes that SEO does not work and either stops investing or starts again with someone else.

-The cost is not the £12,000 spent on the first agency.
-It is the £12,000 plus twelve months of lost compounding time.
-A competitor who invested £3,000/month with a competent agency during the same period now has twelve months of compounding authority, established rankings, accumulated reviews, and a growing pipeline of enquiries.
+The cost is not the £9,600 spent on the first agency.
+It is the £9,600 plus twelve months of lost compounding time.
+A competitor who invested properly during the same period now has twelve months of compounding authority, established rankings, accumulated reviews, and a growing pipeline of enquiries.
 The gap is not twelve months.
 It is whatever that twelve months of compounding produced, which accelerates every month it continues.

 Duplicate location pages.
-Templates with the postcode swapped.
+Templates with the postcode swapped out.
 Google recognises these as thin content, and they actively dilute domain authority rather than building it.

 Generic content.
 Blog posts written for volume rather than intent.
 Keywords targeted for ease of ranking rather than commercial value.
-Content that generates traffic that never converts into enquiries.
+Content that generates traffic that never converts.

 Harmful link building.
 Low-quality directory submissions, link farms, private blog networks.
 These either produce no benefit or actively trigger penalties that take months to recover from.